robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 ## Using Custom Elements in our Imports
 ### Sketch 5: [Custom Element](https://github.com/robdodson/webcomponents-sketchbook/tree/master/html-imports/5-custom-element)

 I'll say in advance that you might need to read through this section a few times before you fully grok it.
-We're going to touch on a lot of new stuff and I fully admit that I don't understand it all just yet.
-Consider this the bonus round :)
+We're going to touch on a lot of new stuff so consider this the bonus round :)

-Having said that, the final markup for our `index.html` file is going to look like this:
+The final markup for our `index.html` file is going to look like this:

 ```html index.html
 <!DOCTYPE html>